10 Best Places to Visit in Poland in Winter

 1 Warsaw

-Take a walk through the Old Town, when the place is full of coloured lights and Christmas decorations that can be seen everywhere.
-Have fun at the ice rink, Ice skating here in the evening is also one of the best things to do in Warsaw at night.
+Take a walk through the Old Town when the place is full of colored lights and Christmas decorations that can be seen everywhere.
+Have fun at the ice rink.
+Ice skating here in the evening is also one of the best things to do in Warsaw at night.
 Another great thing is going to the Royal Garden of Light at the Wilanów Palace.
-It’s only in winter, when you get to see such beautiful light displays in the form of plants, which look really impressive.
+It's only in winter when you get to see such beautiful light displays in the form of plants, which look really impressive.

-Like any other place in Poland, Warsaw can also get very cold in winter, so it’s best to go for some indoor activities.
-There are many museums in the city where you visit and learn more about art, history and culture of Poland and also keep yourself warm.
+Like any other place in Poland, Warsaw can also get very cold in winter, so it's best to go for some indoor activities.
+There are many museums in the city where you can visit and learn more about the art, history, and culture of Poland while keeping yourself warm.
 Explore the Jewish Museum or the Warsaw Uprising Museum.
-Lastly, don’t forget to try some hot chocolate, Warsaw is known for this delicious beverage and you will find many cafes serving it.
+Lastly, don't forget to try some hot chocolate.
+Warsaw is known for this delicious beverage, and you will find many cafes serving it.

 2 Wisla

-As winter sets in small towns like Wisla are bursting at the seams with winter activities.
-Here, you will find many different ski runs for the advanced skiers and beginners.
-As compared to other ski resort towns in Europe, you can enjoy skiing activities at a fraction of a cost.
-You can hire your own ski chalet close to the ski runs for a great price and make the short trips from there.
+As winter sets in, small towns like Wisla are bursting at the seams with winter activities.
+Here, you will find many different ski runs for advanced skiers and beginners.
+Compared to other ski resort towns in Europe, you can enjoy skiing activities at a fraction of the cost.
+You can hire your own ski chalet close to the ski runs for a great price and make short trips from there.

-If you are not interested in skiing then there are plenty of other things to do here.
+If you are not interested in skiing, there are plenty of other things to do here.
 You can visit the Toboggan Runs and watch the ski jumpers at the famous Malinka Ski jump.
-Or spend some time throwing snowballs or walking through the snow-covered mountains or take a horse-drawn sleigh ride in the snow.
-You can also explore the small local market that sells clothes, amazing lamb’s wool slippers, table cloths, souvenirs and cheese.
+Or spend some time throwing snowballs or walking through the snow-covered mountains, or take a horse-drawn sleigh ride in the snow.
+You can also explore the small local market that sells clothes, amazing lamb's wool slippers, tablecloths, souvenirs, and cheese.

-The Christmas season and atmosphere adds to the fun, you can admire the Christmas lights on display, and enjoy a cup of Grzane Wino (mulled wine) from one of the small stalls at the marketplace.
-Besides recreational activities, Wisla also has some amazing attractions that include the Protestant church, the Habsburg’s Hunting Castle, the Museum of Beskidy, and the President’s Castle.
+The Christmas season and atmosphere add to the fun.
+You can admire the Christmas lights on display and enjoy a cup of Grzane Wino (mulled wine) from one of the small stalls at the marketplace.
+Besides recreational activities, Wisla also has some amazing attractions that include the Protestant church, the Habsburg's Hunting Castle, the Museum of Beskidy, and the President's Castle.

 3 Zakopane

 The most exciting activity here is skiing at the famous Kotelnica Bialczanska ski resort.
 It's a perfect place for beginners with lots of beginner slopes and cheap lift passes.
 Did you know Zakopane is the second cheapest place to ski in Europe?
-It’s great news if you want to enjoy a ski holiday on a budget.
-You can also experience other activities like a snowmobile, sleigh ride, ice skating or even ski touring.
+It's great news if you want to enjoy a ski holiday on a budget.
+You can also experience other activities like snowmobiling, sleigh rides, ice skating, or even ski touring.

 4 Gdansk

-Gdansk, a city by the Baltic Sea is one of the most beautiful places to visit in Poland.
-Like any other city, Gdansk is cold during winter, but since it's by the sea, it isn't freezing at the same level like other inland cities and towns of Poland.
+Gdansk, a city by the Baltic Sea, is one of the most beautiful places to visit in Poland.
+Like any other city, Gdansk is cold during winter, but since it's by the sea, it isn't freezing at the same level as other inland cities and towns in Poland.

-Dress up warmly and visit the city centre for its beautiful architecture in the typical Polish style, it’s even more magical when snow starts to fall.
-If you happen to be visiting around Christmas, you’ll get to explore the wonderful Christmas market, and enjoy plenty of mulled wine and hot chocolate to help you beat the cold.
+Dress warmly and visit the city center for its beautiful architecture in the typical Polish style.
+It's even more magical when snow starts to fall.
+If you happen to be visiting around Christmas, you'll get to explore the wonderful Christmas market and enjoy plenty of mulled wine and hot chocolate to help you beat the cold.

 The other must-see spots in Gdansk Old Town are the Town Hall of the Old City, Dlugi Targ (Long Market), The Royal Way, Zielona Brama (Green Gate), and the Długie Pobrzeże (Long Waterfront).

-The weather is fairly pleasant during the day so don’t forget to check out Zlota Brama (Golden Gate) and the un-miss-able highlight of the Old Town - St. Mary’s Basilica.
-You can climb to the top of this Gothic church to get a birds-eye view of Gdansk and the surrounding areas.
-The other advantage of visiting in the winter is that prices are a lot cheaper.
-You can splash out on a luxury hotel or a delicious meal for a lesser price.
+The weather is fairly pleasant during the day, so don't forget to check out Zlota Brama (Golden Gate) and the unmissable highlight of the Old Town - St. Mary's Basilica.
+You can climb to the top of this Gothic church to get a bird's-eye view of Gdansk and the surrounding areas.
+Another advantage of visiting in the winter is that prices are a lot cheaper.
+You can indulge in a luxury hotel or enjoy a delicious meal for a lower price.

 5 Krakow